 You are here: REHACARE Portal.
-Up-to-date.
+REHACARE Magazine.
 Archive.
 Medication.

 Recovering with Dogs Requires Less Pain Medication

 Adults who use pet therapy while recovering from total joint-replacement surgery require 50 percent less pain medication than those who do not.

 "Evidence suggests that animal-assisted therapy (AAT) can have a positive effect on a patient's psychosocial, emotional and physical well being," said Julia Havey, study presenter and senior systems analyst, Department of Medical Center Information Systems, Loyola University Health System (LUHS).
 "These data further support these benefits and build the case for expanding the use of pet therapy in recovery."

 Animal lover Havey, and colleague Frances Vlasses, began raising puppies to become assistance dogs more than a decade ago through a program called Canine Companions for Independence (CCI).
 The non-profit organization provides highly trained assistance dogs to people with physical and developmental disabilities free of charge.

 At the CCI's regional training center the dogs are trained to be one of four types of assistance dogs: Service dogs are trained to assist with physical tasks and provide social support to their partners.
 These dogs learn 40 commands to enhance the independence of people with ailments ranging from spinal cord injuries to multiple sclerosis.

 Facility dogs are trained to work with a professional in a visitation, education or health- care setting.
 They can perform more than 40 commands designed to motivate, rehabilitate or soothe clients with special needs.